 Update with the latest version, one version to another version the requirements are changed:

 The above table describes what kinds of tools are needed from Microsoft to continue the development.
 The most important requirement is the .NET Framework and .NET Core SDK.
 Different version has different requirement, take a look at https://infosys.beckhoff.com/english.php?content=../content/1033/te2000_tc3_hmi_engineering/2669710091.html&id=

 Architecture, how HMI works in Windows platform

-A Windows sockets (Winsock) is an application programming interface (API) that allows for communication between Windows network software and network services, such as Transmission Control Protocol/Internet Protocol (TCP/IP).
+A Windows socket (Winsock) is an application programming interface (API) that allows for communication between Windows network software and network services, such as Transmission Control Protocol/Internet Protocol (TCP/IP).
 Winsock is based on the Berkeley Unix sockets interface.
-These works on a client-server basis.
+These work on a client-server basis.

 Figure 5.
 Architecture view of TwinCAT HMI software

 Winsock enables programmers to create advanced Internet, intranet, and other network-capable applications to transmit application data across the wire, independent of the network protocol being used.
 With Winsock, programmers are provided access to advanced Windows networking capabilities such as multicast and Quality of Service (QoS).

 Winsock follows the Windows Open System Architecture (WOSA) model.
 As we see from the above picture the TwinCAT HMI server can access ADS, OPC UA, BACnet, and also our custom protocol.
 This can be achieved by the extension module of the HMI server.
 You could take a look at our tutorial.

 Single HMI can be used for multiple PLCs